annikalogarta/annikalogarta/README.md

 ### Hi, I'm Annika! 👋

-I'm a computer engineering student at the University of Waterloo, currently doing firmware at Untether AI.
-I'm interested in ASIC design, RF, and signal processing, but am open to trying out anything related to ECE.
+I'm a computer engineering student at the University of Waterloo.
+I've dabbled in firmware, PCB design, and data science, and currently I'm interested in ASIC design, RF, and signal processing.
+Though I am open to trying out anything related to ECE!

 In my free time I love experimenting with photography mediums and making latte art.
-Feel free to reach out at alogarta@uwaterloo.ca 😁
+I'm actively looking for summer 2025 internships, so feel free to reach out at alogarta@uwaterloo.ca 😁
 <!--
 **annikalogarta/annikalogarta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.